jbcodeforce/eda-studies/docs/techno/mirrormaker/index.md

 Using the REST API it is possible to stop and restart a connector.
 As of now the recommendation is to start a new MirrorMaker instance with the new version and the same groupId as the existing workers you want to migrate.
 Then stop the existing version.
 As each MirrorMaker workers are part of the same group, the internal worker controller will coordinate with the other workers the  'consumer' task to partition assignment.

-We have presented a similar approach in [this section](/technology/kafka-mirrormaker/vm-provisioning), where we tested that each instance of MirrorMaker 2 could assume the replication.
 First we will stop the Node 1 instance, upgrade it to the latest version, then start it again.
 Then we’ll repeat the same procedure on Node 2.
 We’ll continue to watch the Consumer VM window to note that replication should not stop at any point.

 ![10](./images/mm2-v2v-1.png)